 While eating a healthy diet and getting an hour of exercise each day are the best moves kids can make for better health, there are other things that can be part of a healthier future.

 According to the experts, if there’s one ingredient that can make a difference in children’s health, it’s DHA.

-One of the two main fatty acids in fish oil (the other being EPA) DHA or docosahexaenoic acid, has been linked to a wide range of health benefits, but it’s woefully lacking in our diets, thanks to the consumption of less fish as well as there being less nutrients in our vegetables and grains we eat due to overused and nutrient-depleted soils.
+One of the two main fatty acids in fish oil (the other being EPA) DHA (docosahexaenoic acid) has been linked to a wide range of health benefits, but it’s woefully lacking in our diets, thanks to the consumption of less fish.
+There are also less nutrients in our vegetables and grains we eat due to overused and nutrient-depleted soils.

 DHA is the primary structural component of the human brain, and is essential for brain health.
 Recent studies have linked a lack of DHA to a wide range of health problems, especially in children, so it’s a good time to take a closer look at this important fatty acid.

 DHA and the war on obesity

 Omega-3 fatty acids play a key role in how we metabolize calories, so the lack of DHA in our diets could contribute to the increased weight gain in children, nutritional experts say.